ucefkh/dc/README.md

 ## Broken — *No*

-More on this — If the current build is non-functinali on deployement, locally, then I'm probably working on some module, and it won't work right now.
+More on this — If the current build is non-functionality on deployement, locally, then I'm probably working on some module, and it won't work right now.
 Expect this to happen a lot.
 I'll be uploading stable versions to a parallel repository.

 Like a whole different "Stable releases" git.